usnistgov/FIPS201/_FIPS201/frontend.md

 : Security features that require the use of a tool or instrument (e.g., UV light, magnifying glass, or scanner) to discern.
 Examples include microtext, UV-fluorescent images, IR-fluorescent ink, nano and micro images, and chemical taggants.

 Inspection Level 3
 : Security features inspected by forensic specialists to conduct in-depth examination that may require special equipment to provide true certification.
-Examples of level 3 security features are available on a need-to-know basis.

 A PIV Card SHALL incorporate at least one security feature at inspection level 1 or inspection level 2.
 Federal departments and agencies SHOULD incorporate additional security features and include all three inspection levels.